Roger Hutchinson (writer): Career

-In the late 1960s, around the time he studied English at Bretton Hall College, he founded and edited 'Sad Traffic', published from a small office in Barnsley, which ran for five issues before morphing into Yorkshire's alternative newspaper, Styng (Sad Traffic Yorkshire News & Gossip).
+In the late 1960s, around the time he studied English at Bretton Hall College, he founded and edited Sad Traffic, published from a small office in Barnsley, which ran for five issues before morphing into Yorkshire's alternative newspaper, Styng (Sad Traffic Yorkshire News & Gossip).

 He then moved to London and edited OZ, International Times and the magazine Time Out.

-In the late 1970s Hutchinson moved to Skye to become a journalist on the West Highland Free Press.
+In the late 1970s, Hutchinson moved to Skye to become a journalist on the West Highland Free Press.
 Since 1999 he has lived on Raasay.

 He has also served as editor of the Stornoway Gazette.

 Books

 As of 2017, Hutchinson has written 15 non-fiction books.

-Polly, The True Story Behind Whisky Galore (1990) was about the SS Politician, the ship which was wrecked on the Outer Hebrides with a cargo of whisky which inspired the book and film Whisky Galore.
+Polly, The True Story Behind Whisky Galore (1990) was about the SS Politician, the ship that was wrecked on the Outer Hebrides with a cargo of whisky, which inspired the book and film Whisky Galore.

 Hutchinson wrote The Real Story of England's 1966 World Cup Triumph ...it is now! in 1995.
 This book follows the career of Sir Alf Ramsey from his early days in Dagenham through to the 1966 victory.

-His book The Soap Man: Lewis, Harris and Lord Leverhulme (2003), was shortlisted for the Saltire Scottish Book of the Year Award.
+Hutchinson's book The Soap Man: Lewis, Harris and Lord Leverhulme (2003), was shortlisted for the Saltire Scottish Book of the Year Award.

-Calum's Road (2006), about Raasay crofter Calum MacLeod who hand-built a road to his croft, was shortlisted for the Royal Society of Literature's Ondaatje Prize.
+Calum's Road (2006), about Raasay crofter Calum MacLeod, who hand-built a road to his croft, was shortlisted for the Royal Society of Literature's Ondaatje Prize.

-In 2012 Hutchinson published The Silent Weaver, the story of the Uist-raised crofter Angus MacPhee who suffered a schizophrenic breakdown during World War II and subsequently spent 50 years in Craig Dunain Hospital near Inverness where he developed skill in weaving grass taken from the hospital grounds.
+In 2012, Hutchinson published The Silent Weaver, the story of the Uist-raised crofter Angus MacPhee who suffered a schizophrenic breakdown during World War II and subsequently spent 50 years in Craig Dunain Hospital near Inverness where he developed skill in weaving grass taken from the hospital grounds.

 As of 2018, Hutchinson's most recent book is The Butcher, the Baker, the Candlestick Maker: The story of Britain through its Census, since 1801 (2017).